Jaizkibel/mcp-server/.roo/rules/01-project.md

 Instructions for all tasks:

 * Use the offered tools whenever it makes sense to retrieve additional informations about the project or to change or create code.
-* If you need current information, use the `query_web` tool to search the Internet.
+* If you need current information, use the `web_search` tool to search the Internet.